- Population: It is the total number of people living in a given area at a given time.

 - Population density: It is the average number of people living in a given area per squared kilometers.

 World population distribution

-The general pattern shows that population distribution is not uniform across the planet.
+The pattern shows that population distribution is not uniform across the earth.
 Generally, most settlements are located along the coastal areas.

 Dense to moderately populated areas include: